What is Insomnia? Defining on the basis of symptoms and duration

 - Exercise for at least 5 days in a week for half an hour to 45 minutes/day.
 Exercise can be brisk walking, jogging, cardio/treadmill, cycling, yoga, swimming, or aerobics.

-- Keep a gap of minimum 3-4 hours between the end of your daily exercise schedule and your bed-time.
+- Keep a gap of minimum 3-4 hours between the end of your daily exercise schedule and your bedtime.

 Medical evaluation and management